node-red/cookbook.nodered.org/http/set-request-url.md

 #### Discussion

-An <code class="node">XML</code> node can be added after the <code class="node">HTTP Request</code> to change the XML RSS content returned to a JavaScript object for easy access to the data.
+An <code class="node">XML</code> node can be added after the <code class="node">HTTP Request</code> to change the XML.
+RSS content returned to a JavaScript object for easy access to the data.